gyxx-xc/WenyanNature/README.md

 - [ ] **Craft Through Code**: Unlock items by designing code and solving mystical puzzles.
 - [ ] **Polished Fu GUI**: Enhanced code editing with auto-completion, syntax highlighting, and more.
 - [ ] **Expanded Minecraft Sorcery**: Deeper integration with the game’s mechanics.

-## License

-This project is licensed under the LGPL-3.0 license.
-See the `LICENSE` file for details.